paulstraw/dynmap-standalone-node/README.md

 ## Running Locally

-If you want to play around with this locally (or contribute!), here are the basics of what you need to know to get up and running:
+If you want to play around with this locally (or contribute!), here are the basics of what you need to do to get up and running:

 1. `cp .env.sample .env`
 2. Configure `.env` with the appropriate info for your database and Dynmap config